drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_15_Matching_games.md

-# OR 3: Chapter 15 - Cooperative game theory
+# OR 3: Chapter 15 - Matching games

 ## Recap